lockss/lockss-rtd-manual/docs/configuring.rst

 PostgreSQL
 ----------

-| :guilabel:`You may use either the embedded PostgreSQL service or an external one`
-| :guilabel:`provided by you or your institution, in which case you will be asked for`
-| :guilabel:`its hostname and other pertinent information.`
-| :guilabel:`Use embedded LOCKSS PostgreSQL DB Service?`
+:guilabel:`Use embedded LOCKSS PostgreSQL DB Service?`

 Select **either** option A **or** option B:

-A. Enter :kbd:`Y` to use the embedded PostgreSQL database (recommended in most cases).
-See :ref:`Embedded PostgreSQL Database`.
+A. Enter :kbd:`Y` to use the **embedded PostgreSQL database**.
+This is recommended in most cases; a PostgreSQL database will be run and managed by the LOCKSS system internally.
+If you choose this option, see :ref:`Embedded PostgreSQL Database`.

-B. Enter :kbd:`N` to use an external PostgreSQL database.
-See :ref:`External PostgreSQL Database`.
+B. Enter :kbd:`N` to use an **external PostgreSQL database**.
+Select this option if you wish to use an existing PostgreSQL database at your institution or one that you run and manage yourself.
+If you choose this option, see :ref:`External PostgreSQL Database`.

 Embedded PostgreSQL Database
 ============================